A podiatrist is an individual who specializes in the medical care and treatment of the foot

 Podiatrists who decide to specialize in certain areas of podiatric medicine must complete a fellowship program after their residency.
 Podiatrists get direct experience in their subspecialty during the fellowship.
 They also need to pass certification exams in their subspecialties.

-Although podiatrists are not technically physicians, their education and training requirements are similar to those of medical doctors.
+Their education and training requirements are similar to those of medical doctors.
 Podiatrists receive specialized education in disorders of the foot, ankle, and lower leg.
+They perform comprehensive evaluations, prescribe medication, initiate other treatments, and perform surgery.

 Although podiatrists and orthopedists can treat similar medical issues, they are not the same type of doctor.
 A podiatrist only treats disorders of the foot and, in some instances, the ankle and lower leg.
 An orthopedist, or orthopedic surgeon, specializes in musculoskeletal disorders that affect the entire body.